danvergara/seeder/README.md

 ```

-## ExecuteFunc function
+## ExecuteFunc

-In case you want to direclty work with an instance of `sql.DB` from `database/sql`, you can use `ExecuteFunc` which allows you to pass one or more functions to the `ExecuteFunc` function, along with a pointer to an instance of `sql.DB`.
+In case you want to direclty work with an instance of `sql.DB` from `database/sql`, you can use `ExecuteFunc` which allows you to pass one or more functions to the `ExecuteFunc` function, along with a pointer to a `sql.DB` instance.

-The functions you want to use to seed the database are required to have following signature:
+The functions you use to seed the database need to have the following signature:

 ```go
 func(*sql.DB) error